 (a) During your first and second trimester of pregnancy will be full-time work, looking for work, or preparing for work unless you have a good reason to participate fewer hours (see WAC 388-310-1600

-(b) During your third trimester of pregnancy will be up to twenty hours per week in mental health and/or chemical dependency treatment if:
+(b) During your third trimester of pregnancy will be up to twenty hours per week in parenting education or parenting skills training, mental health and/or chemical dependency treatment if:

 (i) The comprehensive evaluation or assessment indicates a need; and